A site refresh is in progress with lots of coffee.

 Marketing Plan Timeline

-• When does the campaign begin and end?
+• When does the campaign start and end?

 • How long will each step take?